JSCDTSS/Book-finder/README.md

 ## 27-11

-give admins an admin role (ban users) functionatily for mod page search users by username/email ban / suspend users
-    inform users upon login if they are suspended
+create an admin account for Mick

 tokens expiring